Survival guide 2022

 Can I bring a fire bowl or barrel

+We love camp fires.
 If you want to use a fire bowl or barrel, it needs to be elevated off the ground and the grass needs to be protected.
-For Dream camps, we gave the option to organize this, but for free campers, we did not.
-Since it will be quite cramped in free camp and unsafe to have an open fire in such a place.
-The answer is no. Not outside dream camps or outside an art piece.
+This is only suitable for DreamCamps, art pieces, or centrally-organized campfire sites.
+It would be unsafe to have an open fire in free camping.

 Recreational Vehicles (RVs) and Camper Vans